 What are you reading this autumn?
 I’m currently reading The Man Within My Head by Pico Iyer, who talks about the deep connection he feels with the novelist Graham Greene.
 While I haven’t read any of Greene’s novels, I can completely relate to how we form bonds with our favorite authors without ever having met them–my own bond being with (you guessed it) Charles Dickens.

-If you’re an author looking to be published in The Copperfield Review, here’s an interesting statistic: 85% of the submissions we receive are historical fiction, 10% of the submissions we receive are historical poetry, and 5% of the submissions we receive are a combination of nonfiction and book reviews.
+I wanted to remind readers of an important point I made here last time.
+If you’re an author looking to be published in The Copperfield Review, you should know that 85% of the submissions we receive are historical fiction, 10% of the submissions we receive are historical poetry, and 5% of the submissions we receive are a combination of nonfiction and book reviews.
 I bring this up to make the obvious point that if you’re sending historical fiction, you’re facing a lot more competition than if you submit historical poetry.
-If you really want your submission to stand out so you have a better chance of being published by The Copperfield Review, send in a nonfiction piece about writing and/or researching historical fiction or a book review of a historical novel.
-We actually pay more for historical nonfiction than we do for historical fiction to try to encourage more nonfiction submissions about writing historical fiction.
-Obviously, we cannot guarantee publication for any work submitted, but you’re helping your odds by sending in historical nonfiction or a book review.
+If you really want your submission to stand out so you have a better chance of being published by The Copperfield Review, send in a nonfiction piece about writing and/or researching historical fiction or a book review of an historical novel.
+We cannot guarantee publication for any work submitted, but you’re helping your odds by sending in nonfiction or a book review.

 I wish everyone a happy autumn.
 Keep reading great books, and keep writing great stories.